 - Is rambling or even incoherent (rambles on and on without saying much of anything)

-- Has no thesis statement
+- Has no thesis or "main point " statement

 - Is full of vague assertions

 - Says thing that are inadequately supported with hard data, examples or evidence of

 - Sounds like busywork exercise (does not explain things for a more general audience than he